zetavg/chromium-website/site/chromium-os/developer-library/guides/performance/a-brief-perf-how-to/index.md

 ## Lesson 1 - a simple example

-1. Boot Chromium OS, and open a terminal.
+1. Boot ChromiumOS, and open a terminal.
 2. Run this command:

     ```none